Eat & Drink

 guide to acai bowls newcastle

-The Kiosk at Newcastle Beach
+The Kiosk Newcastle Beach

 Win the morning, win the day!
 Treat yourself to a Beach Bowl at The Kiosk right on the shores of Newcastle Beach.
+This might just be the ultimate spot for devouring an açai bowl in Newcastle.

 Where: 42 Shortland Esp, Newcastle East